cleve716/git_stash_test/readme.md

-first readme text
-second line after new local branch created
+first line on remote master